shs96c/rules_dotnet/docs/fsharp_binary.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Rules for compiling F# binaries.
+Rule for compiling F# binaries.

 <a id="fsharp_binary"></a>